BoundaryML/baml/README.md

 impl<llm, ExtractResume> version1 {
   client GPT4Client // client definition not shown prompt #"
-    Parse the following resume and return a structured representation of the data in the schema below.

-    Resume:
-    ---
-    {#input.resume_text}
-    ---
-    Output in this JSON format:
-    {#print_type(output)}

-    Output JSON:
-  "#
+    (see the syntax highlighted prompt in the video) "#
 }
 ```